 Best of all, the workshops offered at our event each year are chosen by students on the Executive Committee, so that the topics are constantly reflecting the needs, interests and challenges of today’s youth.

-Below is the list of workshops that took place at the 2017 Mountain West Diversity Conference.
-We will post the updated list of workshops for the 2018 event as the workshops are identified and confirmed by the event’s Executive Committee.
+Below is the list of workshops that will be featured at the 2019 Mountain West Diversity Conference, as chosen by the event’s student Executive Committee.